Top 10 changes to property depreciation laws

 You will still need a depreciation schedule to calculate these deductions, which typically accounts for 85 per cent of the overall construction cost.
-The structure includes things like brickwork and concrete, so there’s no change to that.
+The structure includes items like brickwork and concrete, so that’s no change.

-The Government resisted making changes to depreciation on brand new property because it did not want to halt construction, which would have impacted the supply of new property.
-A downturn in the construction industry would also have a knock-on effect – if tradies are out of work, they aren’t paying tax!
+The Government resisted making changes to depreciation on the brand new property because it did not want to halt construction, which would have impacted the supply of new property.
+A downturn in the construction industry would also have a knock-on effect – if tradies are out of work, they aren’t paying tax.

-4. If you renovate a house while living in it, then sell the property to an investor, the plant and equipment assets will be deemed previously used, and the new owner will not be able to claim the renovations on their tax returns.
+If you renovate a house while living in it, then sell the property to an investor, the plant and equipment assets will be deemed previously used, and the new owner will not be able to claim the renovations on their tax returns.

-5. The federal budget changes to depreciation laws do not apply if you buy the property in a corporate tax entity, super fund (note self-managed super funds do not apply here) or a large unit trust.
+The federal budget changes to depreciation tax laws do not apply if you buy the property in a corporate tax entity, a super fund (note self-managed super funds do not apply here) or a large unit trust.
 In other words, you can still buy a second-hand property in a company name and claim depreciation on it.

 or more, and claim depreciation on that property.

 7. How do the depreciation law changes work in regards to commercial property?